 PC GamingPeggle - Simple and very addictive.

 The PC is always being written off as a gaming platform.
-Expensive, unreliable, buggy and complicated, PCs have never compared well to Consoles when it came to playing games.
+Expensive, unreliable, buggy and complicated, PCs apparently never compared well to Consoles when it came to playing games.
 But while the shop shelves display row after row of identical console games that are the same as the ones you already own, the PC gamer is frequently presented with something a little different, even a bit of variety.
 From the simple but addictive Linerider through popular on-line games such as Runescape (for the kids) and World of Warcraft (for mum and dad) to new genres, the PC gamer has more choice.
 Many popular PC games are modified by fans to provide even more variety and improved gameplay and again are generally free.
 PC games are less expensive to buy than games for consoles and on-line versions are frequently subscription free with 2 or 3 times the number of participants that you would get on-line with a console.

 Half Life 2 - Definitely not your average mindless shooter.

 So, if you want to play games on a PC what should you be looking for.
 Well, first of all forget “integrated graphics”.
 This will be fine for Football Manager 2007, but no good for Half Life 2.
 Also, only buy a gaming laptop if you really have to.
-This could be an option in a few years time if external graphics cards ever take off, but for now you’ll have to spend a lot of money for a laptop with a good graphics card that will only drain your battery in 45 minutes and melt your keyboard.
+You’ll have to spend a lot of money for a laptop with a good graphics card that will drain your battery in 45 minutes and run very hot - Invest in a laptop cooler too.
 So think desktop, with a separate graphics card with its own memory, not shared with the system memory.
-Generally speaking, the more money you spend the better, preferably at least £60 (8600GT territory).
+Generally speaking, the more money you spend the better, preferably at least £60.
 Two important considerations are also noise and cooling.
-The graphics card will probably be theCompany of Heroes - Control your squad in this realistic action/strategy game. hottest component in a PC and all the hot air that it creates needs to be drawn out of the PC.
+The graphics card will probably be the hottestCompany of Heroes - Control your squad in this realistic action/strategy game. component in a PC and all the hot air that it creates needs to be drawn out of the PC.
 You may need to install an additional cooling fan and all of those fans will generate noise.
-If you want to use the same card in 3 years time you’ll need to spend more than £110 and get serious (with an ATI HD4850).
-This sort of power is more than that provided by a PS3.
+If you want to use the same card in 3 years time you’ll need to spend more than £90.
 Check out

 Tom’s hardware guide for their graphic card reviews and advice.